1 Bg 9-1972: The Most Confidential Knowledge

 > other features, such as the four-armed Maha-Visnu.
 They are

-> are not attracted to other features of Krsna
+> are not attracted to other features of Krsna (what to speak

 > a demigod or of a human being.
-They meditate only upon
+They only meditate upon

 > Krsna in Krsna consciousness.
 They are always engaged in